Chiropractic Vs physiotherapy

 Physiotherapist: Physiotherapists aim to provide treatment for people with physical problems caused by injury, illness, diseases or ageing.
-Physiotherapists treat using manipulation, massage techniques, electrical therapies and exercise to reduce pain and restore function.
-Physiotherapists will generally rely more on exercises to form the basis of treatments.
+Physiotherapists use many treatment options when helping people recover such as treat using education, massage techniques, electrical therapies, manipulation, taping and exercise to reduce pain and restore function.

 How do chiropractors and physiotherapists treat?

 Chiropractors and physiotherapists use a wide range of treatment techniques to address conditions of muscles, bones, ligaments and joints.
 These treatments include muscle techniques, joint techniques, rehabilitation exercises, lifestyle, injury and nutritional advice.
-Chiropractors don’t just ‘crack’ you, this is just one type of treatment a chiropractor may use and is called a manipulation or adjustment.
-In the same ways physiotherapists don’t just give you exercises or put machines on you, if a physiotherapist needs to massage, manipulate or apply a similar treatment to an injury they will.
+Chiropractors don’t just ‘crack’ you, this is just one type of treatment a chiropractor may use and is called manipulation or adjustment.
+In the same way, physiotherapists don’t just massage you or put machines on you.
+Chiropractors and physiotherapists use many more treatments.